Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 I got a couple of wet coats of primer on the panel:

-Although it's hard to tell, this is a vast improvement over the previous pic.
+Surprisingly good.
 There were some pretty substantial repairs made to this panel, but it's really starting to assume the proper shape and contours.
-I still have a long way to go before it's totally flat, but this represents real progress.
+I still have a ways to go before it's totally flat, but this represents real progress.

 Driver Quarter: